Oh, your poor, sad patio. Not a comfy seat to be had, and that cracked concrete . . . well, it probably looked really great when disco was king.

-Rejuvenate that dilapidated patio with color in a can.
+Rejuvenate that dilapidated patio with colour in a can.

-Try painting it a bold, bright color or a fun pattern, like chevron.
+Try painting it a bold, bright colour or a fun pattern, like chevron.
 You can also mimic the appearance of upscale stone patios with just a bit of paint and some stamps.

 If you want to let your creative juices flow, try mimicking a carpet or even a game board, such as Twister.
 At the very least, a new coat of concrete stain will give that tired concrete a fresh look.

 3. Ditch the Rust But Not the Furniture

 Lounging on your patio, cocktail in hand, requires something to lounge on.

 But if that secondhand chaise you bought post-college is covered in rust, you’re not going to be relaxing on it in your summer whites anytime soon.
 But replacing it is expensive — and a waste!
 Give it a rust-busting makeover, instead.

 If the damage isn’t too extensive, the job can be as simple as scraping it off.
 Use a wire brush, sandpaper, or steel wool — and a bit of elbow grease — to scour it away.

 For less effort, use a drill with a wire brush attachment.